craigchristenson/magento-2checkout-api/README.md

 4. Enter your **Secret Word**._(Must be the same value entered in your Magento admin.)_
 5. Set the **Approved URL** to https://www.yourdomain.com/index.php/tco/redirect/success _(Replace https://www.yourstore.com with the actual URL to your store.)_
 6. Click **Save Changes**.
+7. Click the Create Username link and create a new username with API Access and API Updating selected for the Access type.
+More information [here](http://help.2checkout.com/articles/FAQ/How-to-create-an-API-only-Username/)

 Please feel free to contact 2Checkout directly with any integration questions.